Kevin-Van-Hoorebeek/immoeliza_data_analysis/README.md

 analysis.
 The top 16 listings were excluded and considered as 'bad data' because these houses/apartments were for sale with a monthly annuity.
 However, the pre-sorted analysis (excluding bad data properties) was used for outlier conclusion visualizations.

+In total, we have 15 features of 9033 listings.
+The proportion of missing values is as follows:

+Garden area m²:                0.714381

+Terrace surface m²:            0.519097

+Number of facades:             0.295140

+The other property features give 0% missing values.

 The final sanitized property listings data can be found here: Data/Cleaned/sanitized_property_listings_Kelli_final.csv

 ## Repo and directory structure